jebinj4/FrontEnd_Live_English/README.md

 - CSS
 - JS
 <br>
-This session is basicly for complete beginners
+This session is basicly for complete beginners.

 ## Day 1
 1. Introduction to Front-End Development